What To Do in Gatlinburg & Pigeon Forge in September

 Fairs

-The September events are kicked off with an August 29 start, at the Sevierville County Fair, which lasts through September 4.
+The September events are kicked off with an August 27 start, at the Sevier County Fair, which lasts through September 2.
 There’s live music every night, contests every day (from cosplay to skillet-throwing!), a carnival with all the rides that kids love, and livestock shows – as well as abundant exhibits of arts and crafts, and multiple other entertainments.
 It’s a great county fair in a lovely natural setting.

-At the end of the month, another fine setting is the grounds of the Heritage Center in Townsend, which holds its annual Blue Ribbon Country Fair starting on September 30 and running through October 4.
-This occasion features music, food, animals, artisan demonstrations, history that will fascinate kids, and contests – including the Ladies Skillet Throw!
+At the end of the month, another fine setting is the grounds of the Heritage Center in Townsend, which holds its annual Blue Ribbon Country Fair on Saturday, September 28.
+This occasion features music, food, animals, artisan demonstrations, history that will fascinate kids – and contests that include the Ladies Skillet Throw!

 Back to Top